nononovak/otwadvent2019-ctfwriteup/day8_unmanaged.md

 000000c0: 0100 0000 0600 0000 e03c 0100 0000 0000  .........<......
 000000d0: e03c 6100 0000 0000 e03c 6100 0000 0000  .<a......<a.....
 000000e0: c10b 0000 0000 0000 100c 0000 0000 0000  ................
 ```

-As you can see above, in the second case where we read from the address with a pointer we get back raw memory which matches the binary above (offset 0x28).
+As you can see above, in the second case where we read from the address with a pointer, we get back raw memory which matches the binary above (offset 0x28).
 This effectively gives us a read primitive to anywhere in the program with a pointer.
 Furthermore, the same technique can be used with the `Read` function again to get a write primitive.
 So, assuming we can find valid addresses somewhere in our program, then we're on our way to an exploit.

 ## Shellcode and an Exploit

 To get a working exploit, we'll need a couple things.
 First, we need some way to jump to an address of our choosing.
 And second, at that address we'll either need a helpful system call (like `system("/bin/sh")`) or our own shellcode.
 To accomplish both, we'll also probably need a reliable memory address for each component.
 Looking at the memory mapping again (see above), we can see that the `pwn2` binary is always loaded at reliable addresses (0x400000 as above, but also 0x00613000 and 0x00614000).
 Additionally, while the page where our original data structures is only read-write, there are many different pages in the memory map which are read-write-execute (RWX).
-Going under the assumption that these are always loaded at the same offset relative to our binary, we can calculate the address of a RWX page, write our shellcode there and (hopefully) call it.
+Going under the assumption that these are always loaded at the same offset relative to our binary, we can calculate the address of an RWX page, write our shellcode there and (hopefully) call it.

 Now all that remains is the need to find a way jump to our shellcode.
 Taking a look at the structure of the main binary, we can see that it contains the global offset table (GOT) at address 0x614000 - one of the read-write pages, and there are a _lot_ of function pointers in that table.